PacktPublishing/MasteringPython/README.md

 *	Use the adapter pattern to make incompatible interfaces compatible
 *	Employ the strategy pattern to dynamically choose an algorithm

+## Hardware Requirements
+For optimal student experience, the following hardware requirements is recommended:
+* Processor: Intel Core i5 or equivalent
+* RAM: 4 GB or higher
+* Memory: 32 GB or higher

 ### Software requirements
 * Python version 3.5